Food retailers and COVID-19

 - Maintain and practice frequent hand washing when preparing foods, after going to the bathroom, and after touching the face or hair

 - Maintain thorough cleaning and sanitising of facilities, equipment, and transport vehicles (including food contact surfaces and equipment, but also door handles, light switches, floors, walls, and other areas)

 - Maintain strict requirements around worker health and hygiene.
-Any worker with a suspected communicable disease, such as coughing, sneezing, flu-like symptoms, gastrointestinal illness, must be excluded from the workplace.
+Any worker with a suspected communicable disease, including COVID-19 must be excluded from the workplace.

 Advice for donation and delivery

-As most food businesses and retailers are currently providing a delivery service, employers should provide information on how to protect yourself and others from COVID-19, including the encouragement of staff to comply with physical distancing and good hand hygiene practices.
+Businesses and retailers that are providing a delivery service should provide employees with information on how to protect yourself and others from COVID-19, including the encouragement of staff to practice physical distancing and effective hand hygiene.

 Advice for food retailers

 The following suggestions are control measures that can be implemented by food businesses, retailers and supermarkets to reduce the impact of COVID-19.

 Proper handwashing is an important measure to protect food.
 Staff who handle food must have access to handwashing facilities and they must wash and dry their hands:

 - before handling food

 - between handling raw food and food that is ready to eat, such as pre-cooked food and salads

-- after smoking, coughing, sneezing, blowing your nose, eating or drinking, using the toilet
+- after smoking, coughing, sneezing, blowing your nose, eating or drinking, or using the toilet

 - after touching hair, scalp, mouth, nose or ear canal and

 - after handling rubbish and other waste.